dinhminhtaicv-cyber/Booking.App/README.md

 6. 📂 Project Structure
 7. 🚀 Highlights
 8. 🔮 Future Improvements
-9. 👨‍💻 Author

 ---

 ## 🤖 Introduction

-Booking App is a full-stack mobile application built with React Native.
+This is a full-stack mobile application built with **React Native**, designed to provide a seamless experience for exploring and booking properties.
-It allows users to explore properties, view detailed information, and perform booking actions in a simple and intuitive way.

-This project demonstrates real-world mobile development skills including UI/UX design, API integration, and state management.
+The project showcases practical development skills such as:
+- UI/UX design
+- API integration
+- State management
+- Real-time data handling

 ---